autograff-devel/csfs/README.md

 This will result in all new dependecies being installed in `~/miniconda3/envs/py36autograff`.
 Note that the environment will be only active for the shell session where `conda activate` has been called.
 The environment can be deactivated with `conda deactivate`.
 Once the environment is active, the dependencies can be installed with the instructions in the previous section.

 ## Running
-The scripts are located in two directories, `scripts` (perform batch computations) and `figures` (generates specific figures).
+The scripts are located in two directories, `examples/scripts` (perform batch computations) and `example/figures` (generates specific figures).
 To run a script either call it from the terminal with python, making sure to navigate to its directory beforehand.
 Otherwise a script can be opened in an IDE like Spyder, and run by either executing cells (delimited by `#%%` blocks) or running the entire script.
 When using an IDE, make sure the working directory is set to the script's directory.

 ### `figures` scripts
 These scripts don't require input paramters and can be run from the terminal, e.g.: